-For taxable bonds acquired after 1987. you can elect to amortize the bond premium over the life of the bond by reporting the amortization deduction on line 42 each year the election applies.
-The amortization deduction offsets the interest income from the bond.
-See Pub.
+For taxable bonds acquired after 1987, you can elect to amortize the bond premium over the life of the bond.
+See section 171 and Regulations section 1.171-4 for more information.
+Individuals, also see Pub.
 550, Investment Income and Expenses.